Neuronavigation: Surgical virtualization

-Neuronavigation for Transcranial Magnetic Stimulation
+Neuronavigation for transcranial magnetic stimulation

 The standard TMS protocol which was FDA approved in 2008 estimates the location of the DLPFC by finding the left motor cortex and marking a spot 5 cm anterior to it.
 Later two more methods were introduced using measurements of the head and calculating the location of the DLPFC as 1) the F3 (EEG 10/20 system) or 2) the Beam method.
 Both were estimations with some limitations.
 With the introduction of Neuronavigation, direct visualization of structures can be achieved either with an individual's (specially ordered) MRI or an average brain (MNI) stretched to the dimensions of the individual.
 There is now greater significance of this increased accuracy due to recent evidence that stimulation of the gyral crown is less effective than stimulation of the sulcal bank.
 The introduction of robotic controlled TMS also may make Neuronavigation more important.
 Several manufacturers offer complete systems including Ant Neuro or Axilum Robotics.

-Neuronavigation for Spine Surgery
+Neuronavigation for spine surgery

 Assistive technologies are used during spinal fusion surgery to increase accuracy, especially for the placement of pedicle screws.
 A review of navigation techniques for spine surgery published in 2019 listed four currently available options: